 Can we Have Prosperity Without Growth? https://www.newyorker.com/magazine/2020/02/10/can-we-have-prosperity-without-growth (New Yorker)

-And a book: The Myth of Progress, by Tom Wessels
+And two books: The Progress Illusion, by Jon Erickson and The Myth of Progress, by Tom Wessels

 I think many Vermonters know deep down, that growth cannot continue forever without seriously degrading the planet for our children and grandchildren.
 Let’s inform ourselves now and start working toward an ecologically sustainable economic system.
 We can start, by stopping this misinformed discussion of solving our problems by importing more people into Vermont.
 They will come, but it is not the answer to our problems.